apache/couchdb/src/couch_scanner/README.md

 API and save some plugin specific data alongside the database traversal checkpoint which gets saved automatically.
 For instance, it maybe useful for plugins to save their start up configuration to detect when it changes so they could restart their scanning.
-Or, it they want to accumulate some statistics and only emit them at the end of the scan.
+Or, if they want to accumulate some statistics and only emit them at the end of the scan.

 Reading and writing to checkpoints is done in the